basysKom/basyskom_toolbox/008_tool.qml_best_practices.md

 ## Description

 QML can help to create modern UIs across different platforms with ease.
-But as we all know: with great power comes great responsability!
+But as we all know: with great power comes great responsibility!
 Like with other languages there are pitfalls that might increase the implementation effort, degrade performance or reduce maintainability and code quality.
 There are some DO and DONTS that help to avoid them.